Columbus teen killed Thursday was released from jail in March, involved in 2014 death

 Scott and Harris got out and ran.
 Streeter fled, too.

 Police called to a report of “shots fired” found the car engine running, the fire hydrant spewing water, and the rifle on the ground outside the passenger’s side door.
-Behind the wheel was a dead or dying teenager, slumped in the front passenger’s seat, his right arm still moving, the stolen .380 pistol two feet from his hand.
+Behind the wheel was a dead or dying teenager, his right arm still moving, the stolen .380 pistol two feet from his hand.

 Later identified as Jones, he was pronounced dead at 10:40 p.m.

 Scott and Harris later returned to the scene with their parents, and told police they were just driving by a “party house” when someone started shooting at them.
-A party house is a home being used like an unlicensed bar or drug den.
+A party house is a home being used like an unlicensed bar.

 Initially no one inside the 1055 Winston Road house Streeter had walked from said they saw what happened, but eventually two witnesses admitted seeing Streeter sitting on the front porch, before the shooting.